broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

     2. CPUs: 64,000
     3. In-use IP addresses: 5,000 (this is the most challenging one and will probably require contacting the GCP account team to facilitate)
     4. VM instances: 64,000
-- Make a note of the Google project ID (`aou-genomics-curation-prod`), dataset name (`aou_wgs`) and callset identifier (e.g. "Bravo") as these will be inputs to all or most of the GVS workflows.
+- Make a note of the Google project ID (`aou-genomics-curation-prod`), dataset name (`aou_wgs`) and callset identifier (e.g. "Bravo") as these will be inputs (`project_id` and `dataset_name`) to all or most of the GVS workflows.
 The [naming conventions for other aspects of GVS datasets are outlined here](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow).

 ## The Pipeline
 1. `GvsAssignIds` workflow